 - Suitable for HC.
-(Worked well for me in the 2-week charity race.)
+(Worked great for me in Charity Race, Beyond, Bloodlines.)

 - Very suitable for solo players, can be played self-found.

-- You get all essential gems as quest rewards (Scion).
+- You get most essential gems as quest rewards (Scion).

-- Can handle all map mods except one.
+- Can handle all map mods except two.